kawansoft/aceql-http-client-jdbc-driver/README.md

   - The rows are all dumped at once on the servlet output stream by the server.
   - The client side gets the `ResultSet` content as a file.
   - All `ResultSet` navigation commands are executed locally on the client side by navigating through the file:  `next()`, `prev(`), `first()`, `last()`, etc.
+- **It is higly recommanded to always use  batch commands  when you have many rows to INSERT or UPDATE.**

 # Using the AceQL Client JDBC Driver